 I knew I had to get a tube ASAP.
 But when I put it to the test, something was off…

 Don’t get me wrong.
 The Ordinary Squalane Cleanser is a great cleanser.
-I’m just not sure it leaves up to the hype.
+I’m just not sure it lives up to the hype.
 Here’s what I mean…

 Squalene is a natural component of human sebum.
 It’s super moisturising… and super unstable.
-It goes badly quickly and makes you breakout.
+It goes bad quickly and makes you breakout.